 A South African estate agent sitting across from a homeowner, both looking at a laptop showing recent property sale prices in the area, warm professional interior

-Your asking price is your first and most powerful marketing tool.
-Before a buyer ever sees your photos or steps through the front door, they've already filtered your listing based on the number you've set.
-If you're outside their budget, they never arrive.
-If you're within it but above comparable properties, they arrive with scepticism.
+Your asking price is your first and most powerful marketing tool, and the lever with the most influence over selling your home.
+Before a buyer sees your photos or steps through the door, they've already filtered your listing on the number you've set.
+Price above their budget and they never arrive.
+Price within it but above comparable homes and they arrive doubtful.

 The South African market is price-sensitive.
-Bond affordability, driven by the repo rate, determines what buyers can borrow.
-When you price above what a buyer's bond approval supports, they simply can't offer.
-The pool of buyers who can actually complete a purchase at your price point is always smaller than it appears.
+Bond affordability, set by the repo rate, decides what buyers can borrow, which is why interest rates shape the price you can achieve.
+Price above what a buyer's bond approval supports and they can't offer at all.
+The pool of buyers who can complete a purchase at your price is always smaller than it looks.

 A property that's correctly priced from the first day generates more viewings, more interest, and often produces competing offers within the first few weeks.
 That competition lifts the final sale price closer to, and sometimes above, the asking price.